You are here

 April 20, 2007

-Gloria Cordes Larson, JD, prominent lawyer, public policy expert, and business leader, was elected to the presidency of Bentley College by the Bentley Board of Trustees, effective July 1, 2007.
+Gloria Cordes Larson, Esq, prominent lawyer, public policy expert, and business leader, was elected to the presidency of Bentley College by the Bentley Board of Trustees, effective July 1, 2007.

 Larson, currently the co-chair of the Government Strategies Group at Foley Hoag, one of the country's leading law firms, manages a practice that covers a broad array of federal, state and local regulatory and business development issues, including real estate development, energy, insurance, environmental permitting, transportation, advertising and internet privacy matters.